 Of course, most Los Angeles Medicare fraud cases are less technical and more one-sided.
 For instance, they may involve situations in which a doctor and support staff colluded to bill Medicare for services never provided… or steal people’s Social Security Numbers to use in illegal and manipulative ways.

 But this case is obviously very different.

 Medicare fraud defense is not a one-size-fits-all proposition.
-Whether your loved one has been charged with a battery of disturbing charges, you’re just confused by your legal defense options, the Kraut Law Group is standing by to provide powerful insights.
+Whether your loved one has been charged with a battery of disturbing charges, you’re just confused by your legal defense options, the Kraut Criminal & DUI Lawyers is standing by to provide powerful insights.
 Connect with us now to schedule a free, confidential consultation.